gitpaulc/Coding-Samples/README.md

 **Computational Biology.**

 * This repo also contains a sample Django service written using Python, HTML, and JavaScript.
 It demonstrates finding the longest common subsequence of DNA strings.
+The source code along with a screenshot is contained in the `DjangoService` folder.